Marc Bridge-Wilkinson, U18s manager - Liverpool FC

 U18s manager

-Marc Bridge-Wilkinson took up his role as U18s manager on May 28, 2020, having joined the Academy in 2015 to initially take charge of the U14s.
+Marc Bridge-Wilkinson took up his role as Liverpool FC U18s manager in May 2020, having joined the Academy in 2015 to initially take charge of the U14s.

 A former creative midfield player with almost 400 league appearances behind him, Bridge-Wilkinson had spells with the likes of Port Vale, Bradford City, Carlisle United and Darlington.